raspberrypilearning/comic-character/en/step_7.md

 The DOM provides a `classList` property that finds and returns the CSS class of an element.

-You can then use functions of the `classList` property to add, toggle or remove CSS classes from an element.
+You can then use functions from the `classList` property to add, toggle or remove CSS classes from an element.

 --- collapse ---